 Carrying Your Firearm in a Bag or Case

-- With unloaded firearm in bag/case, enter range and set bag on bench/barrel at firing line.
+- With unloaded firearm in bag/case with a chamber flag, enter range and set bag on bench/barrel at firing line.

 - Take out the firearm and lay down with muzzle facing down range.
 The firearm should be open to indicate it is unloaded.